CLICK HERE FOR SHIPPING & DELIVERY INFO

-Feeling a little off this past few weeks?
+Feeling a little off lately?
 Having trouble with your emotions, communicating with people or just general lethargy?
 PMS a little worse than usual?
 Turns out, the planets might actually be (partly) to blame.

 Mercury, the planet in question here (also the closest to the sun), doesn’t actually physically move backwards – it’s just that in relation to the speed of the earth around the sun, it moves quicker – it experiences four solar loops for earth’s one and basically ‘laps’ earth.
 And so, from our perspective here on earth, Mercury looks like it’s moving backwards.

-It’s all a little complex, but it seems that this ‘perspective’ has a lot of us convinced that the backwards motions of the planets in our solar system cause our lives to feel like their going a lil’ backwards, too.
-Remember those times when you were a kid and would pretend to be sick to get off from going to school, only to then actually get sick for reals?
+It’s all a little complex, but it seems that this ‘perspective’ has a lot of us convinced that the backwards motions of the planets in our solar system cause our lives to feel like their going a li'l backwards, too.
+Remember those times when you were a kid and would pretend to be sick to get out of going to school, only to then actually get sick for real?
 Maybe there is some truth to the saying ‘perception is reality’, after all, even when it comes to our perception of the planets on our energy here on earth?
-And if that’s the case, how can Mercury affect our menstrual cycles?

 Many of us will often experience sleep deprivation whilst on our periods due to the rising and falling levels of hormones estrogen and progesterone, which are responsible for regulating our menstrual cycles.
-It’s actually their affect on our body temperature that can keep us up at night during that time of the month and so couple this with a Mercury retrograde (retrogrades are generally known for disrupting sleep) and you’ve got a recipe for some sleepless nights ahead.
+It’s actually their affect on our body temperature that can keep us up at night during that time of the month; and so, couple this with a Mercury retrograde (retrogrades are generally known for disrupting sleep) and you’ve potentially got a recipe for some sleepless nights ahead.

-Standard Mercury retrograde side-effect and also a common period symptom.
+This one is a pretty stock-standard Mercury retrograde side-effect and also a common period symptom.
 Mercury is said to make people feel foggy during this time and having your period can also make you feel weak, crampy and just generally sluggish.
-Definitely not a winning combo!
+Definitely not a winning combo.

-Simple: until the current retrograde ends on August 2nd, just go easy on yourself, cut yourself and the people around you some slack (be super clear in your messaging and written/verbal communications), take this time to reflect and self-care so that you’re ready to roll when things go back to ‘normal’ in early August.
+Simple: until the retrograde ends, just go easy on yourself, and cut yourself and the people around you some slack (be super clear in your messaging and written/verbal communications).
+Be prepared for the unexpected, hold off on making any major life decisions, and take this time to reflect and self-care so that you’re ready to roll when things go back to ‘normal’.